Seattle-Revolutionary-Socialists/srswebsite/readme.md

-# SRS Design System
+# SRS Digitial Infrastructure

-Half assed PRs will piss me off.
+No half assed PRs.
+If you use LLMs, please revise the generated code before submitting PR.

 ## Design Principles